der-jd/il_apr_comparator/README.md

 - Notifications are sent via `AWS Simple Notification Service (SNS)` to all subscribers
 - To get notifications one has to manually add a subscription to the according SNS topic via the AWS console
 - Necessary parameters are stored in the `Parameter Store` of the `AWS Systems Manager`
+- Before running the calculator one has to specify all coin pairs for which the IL should be calculated as a list in the according `Parameter Store` entry
 - To get the information about the liquidity mining pools the website of `Bake` (https://app.bake.io/liquidity-mining) is scraped on two different ways:
   - Classic HTML scraping when running the application locally
   - AI based scraping with the external service https://www.browse.ai/ when running inside the Lambda function or when running locally